 I am a Senior Lecturer in the Department of Computer and Information Sciences where I also serve as Deputy Director for Postgraduate Teaching.

-My research interests encompass issues around information law and ethics, including intellectual freedom, and freedom of expression, freedom of access to information, privacy, and the philosophy of information.
+My research interests encompass information law and ethics, including intellectual freedom, and freedom of expression, freedom of access to information, digital citizenship, privacy, and the philosophy of information.
 I have also extensively researched around public library policy and development in the UK.

 I am author of The Public Library (Facet, 2009) and was Editor of Library Review between 2006-2011 as well as co-author of Librarianship: an introduction (2008), and A Handbook of Ethical Practice (2007).

 I teach several modules at both postgraduate and masters level, including on the department's graduate apprenticeship schemes:

 CS 955 - Information Law